Cannabis, hemp, marijuana, CBD — there are so many words flying around it can be hard to keep track of what’s what.

 A Quick Introduction

 For those of you who don’t already know me, my name is Jenny Argie.
-I’m a single mother of three from Brooklyn.
+I’m a mother of three from Brooklyn.
 I’m also a breast cancer survivor, and have been promoting the benefits of cannabis ever since it helped ease the pain of my cancer treatments.

 If you’d like to learn more about how cannabis and its products can make your life more fulfilling, get in touch today because I’m here to help!